cyberbotics/webots/docs/reference/motor.md

 The *velocity* can be changed at run-time with the `wb_motor_set_velocity` function.
 The value should always be positive (the default is 10).

-- The `multiplier` field specifies the factor by which position, velocity and force/torque commands are multiplied when imposing it on the motor.
+- The `multiplier` field specifies the factor by which position, velocity and force/torque commands sent by the controller are multiplied.
 Only the following API functions are affected by this field: `wb_motor_set_position`, `wb_motor_set_velocity`, `wb_motor_set_torque` and `wb_motor_set_force`.
 By default, this field is 1.